SinghH98/Kubernetes-Case-Study/README.md

 Host a Test Application on Kubernetes

 Suppose I have just joined a startup Ventura Software as a Devops Lead Engineer.
 The company relies on a Monolithic Architecture for its product.
 Recently, the senior management was hired.
 The new CTO insists on having a Microservice Architecture.
 The Development Team, is working on breaking the Monolith.
-Meanwhile, I have been asked to host a Test Application on Kubernetes, to understand how it works.
+Meanwhile, I have been asked to host a Test Application on Kubernetes, to understand how it works..

 Following things have to be implemented: